 How Much Compensation Can I Claim For A Needlestick Injury?

-Needlestick injuries (sometimes referred to as ‘sharps’ injuries ) can occur whenever a needle (or other sharp instrument) accidentally penetrates the skin of a patient.
+By Michael Patrick.
+Last Updated 12th February 2021.
+Welcome to our guide on needlestick injury claims.
+A needlestick injury (sometimes referred to as ‘sharps’ injuries) can occur whenever a needle (or another sharp instrument) accidentally penetrates a patient’s skin.
 In the medical profession, this is referred to as a percutaneous injury and – if the needle or sharp object is contaminated – it is possible for the injury to transmit infections and cause other serious health problems.

 Needlestick injuries can happen whenever the skin gets punctured by a hypodermic needle, a scalpel, or during a tattoo appointment.
 Depending on the case in question, this can cause swelling, bleeding, and tenderness to any part of the body.
 Needles may contain traces of blood, bodily fluids, and other contaminations.
 This can cause long-term, debilitating health concerns.